-Janitorial and certain maintenance personnel contracted by McLennan Community College have the responsibility to maintain the Texas Tech spaces and have keycard and physical key access to all spaces.
+Janitorial and certain maintenance personnel contracted by the University have the responsibility to maintain the Texas Tech spaces and have keycard and physical key access to all spaces.
 Routine maintenance and janitorial services usually occur during daytime hours.
 Texas Tech policy is that these activities be conducted with focus on safety and security.
 Faculty, staff and students are encouraged to report security concerns observed while in the building.
-The university will coordinate response to reports of potential safety and security hazards, such as broken windows, locks and lighting problems with McLennan Community College.
+The University will coordinate response to reports of potential safety and security hazards, such as broken windows, locks, and lighting problems with local law enforcement.

-Members of the university community are encouraged to immediately report any security deficiencies or suspicious activity to any facilities staff member, security officer or law enforcement officer.
+Members of the University community are encouraged to immediately report any security deficiencies or suspicious activity to any facilities staff member, security officer, or law enforcement officer.